-MATERIALS: The text Chemistry: The Molecular Nature of Matter and Change, 9th ed., Silberberg & Amateis (McGraw Hill) is required.
-Access to the textbook is via the ALEKS platform, accessed through a link in your Canvas course.
-A portion of your grade is determined from electronic adaptive homework (ALEKS) via the same link.
-You must purchase ALEKS360 (both the text and electronic homework) for the course.
+MATERIALS: The text Chemistry: The Molecular Nature of Matter and Change, 9th ed., Silberberg & Amateis (McGraw Hill) is recommended.
+Access to the textbook is accessed through a link in your Canvas course.

 There are two options for purchasing access to homework/ebook: Option 1: consent to have the purchase price charged to your student account following the directions posted on the course homepage in Canvas; this is a time-limited option after which only Option 2 is available.
 Option 2: purchase an access code for the materials at the UF Bookstore (at a slightly higher price).